kirkbozeman/Machine_Learning_Heart_Disease/README.md

 Examination of the public health dataset available at http://archive.ics.uci.edu/ml/datasets/heart+disease using supervised classification techniques.

 #### Sleep_Cycle_Dataset ####
 Examination of >3 years of personal sleep data collected using the SleepCycle iphone app using supervised regression techniques.
+This is just for fun, analysis still in progress! :)